krzychu124/MusicXMLViewerWPF/README.md

 **_Everything here is an experiment here so everything could be changed in the future and will be for sure._**

-Main goal of project is to learn/improve C# and WPF by programming something which:
+Main goal of project is to learn/improve _C#_ and _WPF_ by programming something which:
 -  should work
--  hopefully look like "simple" music score editor
+-  hopefully look like "_simple_" music score editor
 -  and of course be useful somehow

 **Currently under developement:**       60-70% Done.  ~~Works quite good but that's not enough for me.~~